Gaziz1989/gitTut1/README.md

 3) Managing commits
 4) Managing branches

-## You can pull this for some training git
+## You can pull this for some training git or just try it in new repo